Click on the dropdown button to translate.

 THE SACRIFICIAL LAMB POINTED TO CHRIST

-The Israelite who came in true heart sorrow for sin, with his sacrificial lamb, was forgiven because of his faith - his belief that the Lord would forgive.
+The Israelite who came in true heart sorrow for sin, with his sacrificial lamb, was forgiven because of his faith - his belief that the Yehovah God would forgive.
 His sins were covered (Num.15:25-29; Lev.19:23).
 He stood justified - declared righteous before God.
 The word “atonement” means “covering” or “reconciliation.”
-The sacrificial ceremony had no worth apart from the humble faith of the one who brought the lamb.
+The sacrificial ceremony had no worth apart from the humble faith of the one who brought the sacrifice.
 Without true heart repentance, the ceremony was actually repulsive to God (1 Sam.
 15:22; Ps.
 51:16,17; Hos.
 6:6; Heb.
 9:9).

 THE LAW IS NOT CONFINED TO THE OLD TESTAMENT.